11 Best Cycling Routes in Japan: Reviews of One Day Trip by Rental Bicycle

 Rental bicycles are available around Mikata Station and Mihama Station, making it easy to set up a convenient starting point for sightseeing.
 Even without special gear, you can casually drop by and start riding.
 A full loop around the Mikata Five Lakes is roughly 30 km, with relatively gentle elevation changes.
 It’s a comfortable volume that can be enjoyed in half a day, and feels very manageable even for beginners or those getting back into cycling after a break.

-Cycling RouteWakasa Bay Cycling Route (Gokoichi: Mikata Five Lakes Loop)
+Cycling RouteWakasa Bay & Mikata Five Lakes

 Example Starting PointJR Mikata Station